 - Use plain text/straight quotation marks ( "..." ) and not smart/curly quotes ( “…” ).

-Months should be abbreviated when followed by a date (January, February, August, September, October, November and December).
-Days should be spelled out and capitalized.
+These months should be abbreviated when followed by a date: Jan., Feb., Aug., Sept., Oct., Nov. and Dec. (all other months should be spelled out).
+Days of the week should be spelled out and capitalized.
 Arabic numerals should be used.
 Never add an st, rd, nd or th to the end.
 Spell out when alone or with a year alone.

 Right: The deadline is Tuesday, Feb.
 12 at noon.